 Given the importance of the sunshine vitamin, recent studies have associated vitamin D deficiency with preeclampsia, insulin resistance, gestational diabetes, bacterial vaginosis, preterm birth, and a greater probability of cesarean delivery.

 Vitamin D is produced by the body during exposure to sunlight but is also found in oily fish, eggs, and fortified food products.
 Unfortunately, pregnant women and those will gallbladder issues cannot eat some of these food sources.
 Also, consuming these foods cannot make up for the lack of sun exposure.
-Aside from having insufficient amount of vitamin D, products that claim to be fortified usually contain Vitamin D2 which cannot be easily absorbed by the body.
+Aside from having an insufficient amount of vitamin D, products that claim to be fortified usually contain Vitamin D2 which cannot be easily absorbed by the body.
 This is why vitamin D supplementation is necessary.

 According to the American College of Obstetricians and Gynecologists, there should be supplementation with 1.000-2.000IU/day of Vitamin D. The Canadian Academy of Pediatrics recommends supplementation with 2.000IU/d during pregnancy and lactation to prevent Vitamin D Deficiency.
-A 2013 study on patients with gallstones showed that vitamin D supplementation can improve gallbladder ejection fraction by 20% and result in significant resolution of gallbladder stasis.
+A 2013 study on patients with gallstones showed that vitamin D supplementation could improve gallbladder ejection fraction by 20% and result in significant resolution of gallbladder stasis.

 Bakacak, M., Serin, S., Ercan, O., Köstü, B., Avci, F., Kılınç, M., … & Kiran, G. (2015).
 Comparison of Vitamin D levels in cases with preeclampsia, eclampsia and healthy pregnant women.
 International journal of clinical and experimental medicine, 8(9), 16280.